bolopakw01/bolopakw01/README.md

 ## 💫 About Me

-- 👩🏻‍💻 Diploma Student in Informatics Management
+- 👩🏻‍💻 Diploma Student in Informatics Management.
 - 🏫 Studying Computer Science at [Amikom University of Yogyakarta](https://www.amikom.ac.id)

 ---